The five-layer framework for business systems

 Before you automate anything, you need to know what you have.
 Most businesses are sitting on messy data — duplicated contacts, disconnected spreadsheets, information trapped in people's heads.
 The foundation is auditing, cleaning, and structuring everything so the layers above can actually function.

 This is boring work.
 It's also the most important.
 Skip it and everything you build on top is shaky.
+This is the single most common failure mode we see in small-business automation projects — the automation gets built on top of broken data, and the bad outputs get blamed on the AI.

 Layer 2: Systems